BeeCSI-Microbiome/R_analyses/README.md

 This repository is intended to be the location in which we collect and share the **R scripts** for use on BeeCSI data.

+Taxonomic profiling can be done with [this Snakemake pipeline](https://github.com/BeeCSI-Microbiome/taxonomic_profiling_pipeline), which produces output kraken data (taxonomic classification) and QC reports.

 ## A few guidelines

 * A **descriptive script name** will help distinguish scripts from one another.